 - Sleep study (polysomnography, to identify other sleep disorders)

-A psychiatric evaluation for atypical depression may also be done.
+A mental health evaluation for depression may also be done.

-- Avoiding alcohol and medications that can make the condition worse
+- Avoid alcohol and medicines that can make the condition worse

-- Avoiding operating motor vehicles or using dangerous equipment
+- Avoid operating motor vehicles or using dangerous equipment

-- Avoiding working at night or social activities that delay bedtime
+- Avoid working at night or social activities that delay your bedtime